MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/newyammer-faq.md

 1. You, as the customer, accept that features will change during the preview and certain capabilities might not be at parity with the classic Yammer experience.

 2. The new Yammer experience will give the ability for end-users in your organization to provide feedback about the experience from within the app.
 If they choose to opt-out of the new experience, they will be prompted with an option to tell us about their experience at that time.

     During the customer preview, the ability to provide feedback will need to be available for all users in the new experience.
 The feedback experience will not collect any data that can be tied back to the user.

 ## Yammer Preview Customer Support

-> [!NOTE]
+> [!IMPORTANT]
 > The new Yammer public preview is unsupported.
 The Service Level Agreement (SLA) for Microsoft Online Services does not apply to this preview.

 If you contact Microsoft Support for break-fix support, support engineers will check whether or not the issue is occurring with the classic Yammer product.
 If an issue is found with the classic version of Yammer, then the issue will follow the standard SLAs.